First Zionist Congress: Delegates

-Herzl acted as chairperson of the Congress, which was attended by some 200 participants from seventeen countries, 69 of whom were delegates from various Zionist societies, and the remainder were individual invitees.
+Herzl acted as chairperson of the Congress, which was attended by 208 participants from seventeen countries, 69 of whom were delegates from various Zionist societies, and the remainder were individual invitees.
 Seventeen women attended the Congress, some of them in their own capacity, others accompanying representatives.
 While women participated in the First Zionist Congress, they did not have voting rights; they were accorded full membership rights at the Second Zionist Congress, the following year.

 Over half the delegates were from Eastern Europe, with nearly a quarter coming from Russia.

 Herzl was elected President of the Congress, with Max Nordau, Abraham Salz and Samuel Pineles elected first, second and third Vice Presidents respectively.

 Agenda

-Following a festive opening in which the representatives arrived in formal dress, tails and white tie, the Congress moved to the agenda.
-The principal items on the agenda were the presentation of Herzl's plans, the establishment of the Zionist Organization and the declaration of Zionism's goals-the Basel program.
+Following a festive opening in which the representatives arrived in formal dress (white tie), the Congress moved to the agenda.
+The principal items on the agenda were the presentation of Herzl's plans, the establishment of the Zionist Organization and the declaration of Zionism's goals—the Basel program.

 According to the 200-page Official Protocol, the three-day conference included the following events: